hpc-unibe-ch/hpc-unibe-ch.github.io/docs/file-system/scratch.md

 cd $SCRATCH
 ```

-Please note that this space is per derfault **no** private space.
+Please note that this space is per default **no** private space.
 If you want to restrict access you can change permissions using:

 ```
 chmod 700 $SCRATCH